In today's post, I'm covering the conventions of the performance genre.

 Let’s take a look at our three case studies (warning–spoilers ahead).

 The first thing you’ll want to include in your performance story is an underdog protagonist.
 So, in these stories, the protagonist is usually an underdog with a big heart and a lot to learn.
 The competition is always better trained and more equipped for success in the upcoming big event.
-Luckily for the protagonist, he or she has some kind of special gift whether it be a big heart, a strong will, or an excellent support system.
+Luckily, in most cases, the protagonist has some kind of special gift whether it be a big heart, a strong will, or an excellent support system.

-The second thing you’ll want to include in your performance story is a MacGuffin or something specific that the protagonist is working towards.
-This could be something like a big event, a prize, a title, or an award.
-Whatever it is, it’s what sets the story in motion, but often has less meaning once it’s achieved.
+The second thing you’ll want to include in your performance story is a MacGuffin or something specific that the protagonist is working toward.
+This could be something like a big event, a prize, a title, or even an award.
+Whatever it is, this specific thing is what sets the story in motion, but often has less meaning once it’s achieved.
 So, for example, winning first place in a competition that you hoped would bring you happiness and change your life forever, but then realizing that your life is exactly the same, you just have a blue ribbon now.
 Whatever it is, the important thing to note is that there needs to be a clear definition of what it means to win or lose.

 The third thing you’ll want to include in your performance story is a mentor with a little bit of baggage.
-In performance stories, there’s usually one or more mentors responsible for training the protagonist or getting them ready for the upcoming event.
-Mentors can be anyone from a coach, to a retired performer, a parent, a friend, or anyone with the skillset to get the protagonist ready for the upcoming event.
-Usually, the mentor in these stories has some kind of personal wound in their past that they will overcome (or not) by the end of the story.
-And as a side note, the mentor’s wound can help to reinforce the theme of the story if you’re writing a performance novel.
+In performance stories, there’s usually one or more mentors who are responsible for training the protagonist or getting them ready for the upcoming event.
+Mentors can be anyone from a coach, to a retired performer, to a parent, to a friend, or really anyone with the skillset to help get the protagonist ready for whatever big event they’re working toward.
+The mentor in these types of stories usually has some kind of personal wound or shortcoming in their past that they will also have to overcome (or not) by the end of the story.
+And as a side note, the mentor’s wound is a great place for you to reinforce the theme of the story if you’re writing a performance novel.

 The next convention you’ll want to include is a worthy opponent for your protagonist to face.
-Without a worthy opponent.
-Otherwise, there’d be nothing standing in the character’s way, and nothing to force him or her to grow and change.
-The protagonist’s opponent isn’t always bad or evil -- sometimes they just want the same thing as the protagonist and only one of them can win.
+Without a worthy opponent, there’d be no one standing in your character’s way, and nothing forcing them to grow and change.
+Now, that being said, the protagonist’s opponent doesn’t always have to be bad or evil.
+Sometimes, they just simply want the same things s the protagonist and only one of them can come out the winner.

 The next thing you’ll want to include in your performance story is some kind of internal change within your protagonist.
-So, at some point in every performance story (or almost every story, really), the protagonist realizes that the world isn’t going to change, so he or she must change instead.
-The protagonist stops caring so much about getting approval from others and instead learns to value themselves as they are.
+So, at some point in every performance story (or almost every story, really), the protagonist realizes that the world isn’t going to change so, he or she needs to change instead.
+This is usually when they stop caring so much about getting approval or external validation from others, and instead learn to value themselves, just as they are.

 If you liked the tips in this article, you can get plenty more of them by signing up for my mailing list.
 Once you sign up, you'll get a new writing or editing tip delivered straight to your inbox each week.
 You'll also be the first to know about new blog posts, courses, free resources, and more.
 Unsubscribe at any time!